rightsignature/rightsignature-api/README.md

 Setup
 -----
 After getting an API key from RightSignature, you can use the Secure Token or generate an Access Token with the OAuth key and secret using RightSignature::load_configuration.
+Below are examples on how to use the gem as yourself.

 #####Using Token authentication
 ```